 - Compare rental areas to lower housing costs

-- Set a monthly cap using single/family averages
+- Set a monthly cap using the single or family averages above

-- Include utilities, internet, and transport in your spreadsheet
+- Include utilities, internet, and transport in your budget spreadsheet

 - Use local dining and occasional restaurants to control food spend

-- Keep an emergency fund equal to 2–3 months’ expenses
+- Keep an emergency fund equal to 2–3 months of expenses

 Frequently Asked Questions